christopherkenny/geomander/README.md

 #> Using the PL 94-171 Redistricting Data summary file
 #> Note: 2020 decennial Census data use differential privacy, a technique that
 #> introduces errors into data to preserve respondent confidentiality.
-#> ℹ Small counts should be interpreted with caution.
+#> i Small counts should be interpreted with caution.
-#> ℹ See https://www.census.gov/library/fact-sheets/2021/protecting-the-confidentiality-of-the-2020-census-redistricting-data.html for additional guidance.
+#> i See https://www.census.gov/library/fact-sheets/2021/protecting-the-confidentiality-of-the-2020-census-redistricting-data.html for additional guidance.
 #> This message is displayed once per session.

 # match the geographies